ooichinchun/TDI/README.md

 It should be noted that this model still does not account for many factors that could affect resale prices, hence, the intercept value (mean price independent of the studied variables) remains high (~ SGD$344,000).
 Additionally, the linear model assumes linearity in the dependence on the variables specified, but it is highly likely that such relationships may be non-linear.
 This additional level of complexity is definitely worth studying at a later date.

-Unsurprisingly, the impact of floor area is huge, with an average increase of SGD$3,800 per additional square metre of space, while age is similarly important, with the unit losing an average of SGD$3,000 every year that it ages.
+Unsurprisingly, the impact of floor area is huge, with an average increase of *SGD$3,800 per additional square metre of space*, while age is similarly important, with the unit losing an average of *SGD$3,000 every year that it ages*.

 Somewhat surprisingly, the impact of proximity to downtown is not as critical as the impact of proximity to the nearest train station.
 For every additional metre closer the unit is to the train station, the unit becomes SGD$34 more expensive, while it only becomes SGD$15 more expensive for every metre that the unit is closer to downtown.
 This could be a simple reflection of the fact that people don't prize additional commute time on public transportation to downtown quite as highly as additional walking time to the train station.